theorak/wtwbot/README.md

 - Add an image, screenshot of the map e.g. to the party details.

 ## Additional Info
-Faction and leader data is also customizable in **/wtwbot/json-storage/factions.json**, but Discord has some limits about what image file formats and listing lenght works. *(File is overwritten on git update)*
+Faction and leader data is up to date in **/wtwbot/json-storage/factions.json**, it is overwritten on update. *(better not modify this list)*

+Want autostart or multiple instances, try PM2: https://www.slingacademy.com/article/pm2-how-to-auto-restart-nodejs-app-on-server-reboot/